What is Verb?

 Formation of 2nd and 3rd Forms of Verb

-Verbs are divided into the following two types based on the formation of their 2nd and 3rd forms.
+Verbs are divided into two types based on the formation of their 2nd and 3rd forms:

 - Regular Verbs